qwertie/ecsharp/lllpg/lllpg-part-3.md

 Loyc.Essentials also defines [`ICharSource`](http://ecsharp.net/doc/code/interfaceLoyc_1_1Collections_1_1ICharSource.html) (defined in Loyc.Essentials.dll), a standard interface for a source of characters, which is used by lexers. `string` converts implicitly to [`UString`](http://ecsharp.net/doc/code/structLoyc_1_1UString.html) which is a string slice structure that implements `ICharSource`.
 The `Slice(start, count)` extension method can also get slices of strings.

-**Note**: the Loyc.Essentials API is not 100% stable yet (feedback welcome).
-Also, since Loyc.Essentials already contains a lot of LINQy stuff, I intend to incorporate the core functionality of [Linq to Collections](http://twistedoakstudios.com/blog/Post1585_linq-to-collections-beyond-ienumerablet) eventually but have only written parts of it so far.

 [`IMessageSink`](http://sourceforge.net/p/loyc/code/HEAD/tree/Src/Loyc.Essentials/Utilities/IMessageSink.cs) serves as a simple, generic logging interface.
 It is recommended that your parsers report warnings and errors to an `IMessageSink` object.
 You can use `MessageSink.Console` to print (colored) errors to the console, `MessageSink.Null` to suppress output, and `MessageSink.FromDelegate((type, context, message, args) => {...})` to customize error handling.

-The [`G` class](http://sourceforge.net/p/loyc/code/HEAD/tree/Src/Loyc.Essentials/G.cs) has generic number parsers that are handy for lexers, such as `TryParseDouble`, which can parse numbers of any reasonable radix and is therefore useful for hex float literals such as `0xF.Fp+1` (a syntax that represents 31.875).
+The [`ParseHelpers` class](http://ecsharp.net/doc/code/classLoyc_1_1Syntax_1_1ParseHelpers.html) has generic number parsers that are handy for lexers, such as `TryParseDouble`, which can parse numbers of any reasonable radix and is therefore useful for hex float literals such as `0xF.Fp+1` (a syntax that represents 31.875).

 **Loyc.Collections.dll** is a library of data structures, mostly rather complex ones, currently all written by me: